 1. Wick paraffin stoves

-Paraffin wick stoves do not require an electrical connection.
-They work by simply filling the tank with paraffin and lighting the wick, which is soaked in fuel to generate heat.
-This category is ideal for those who do not want to depend on electricity or are looking for a simpler and more economical option.
+Wick paraffin heaters don’t require an electrical connection.
+They work simply by filling the paraffin tank and lighting the wick, which absorbs the fuel to generate heat.
+This type of heater is ideal for those who don’t want to rely on electricity or are looking for a simpler and more economical option.
+It’s essential to note that the first time you use a wick heater, you should wait about 30 minutes after filling the tank to allow the wick to properly absorb the fuel.
+After this initial period, the heater can be used immediately.

 2. Electronic or laser paraffin ovens

 Unlike wick stoves, electronic ones do require an electrical connection.
-Their main advantage is that they come equipped with electronic controllers from the burner, thermostats and options for fuel savingsSome can even be programmed to turn on and off at certain times.
+Their main advantage is that they come equipped with electronic controllers from the burner, thermostats and options for fuel savingsSome can even be programmed to turn on and off at specific times.
+Furthermore, because they include a fan, they distribute heat even more efficiently than wick or electric heaters, achieving a much more balanced climate throughout the space.

 Requirements for good operation